10 Fun Breastfeeding Factoids

 Breast shaped Champagne glass

-Breastfeeding factoids – milky way
+Breastfeeding factoids – Milky Way

 Breastfeeding Virgin Mary

-In this painting, Saint Bernard prays to the Virgin Mary and asks her to “Show that you are a mother” (Monstra te esse matrem) at which point, the statue comes alive and squirts milk into Saint Bernard’s mouth.
-This painting is sometimes called the “Miracle of Lactation”.
+In this painting, Saint Bernard prays to the Virgin Mary and asks her to “Show that you are a mother” (Monstra te esse matrem), at which point, the statue comes alive and squirts milk into Saint Bernard’s mouth.
+This painting is sometimes called the “Miracle of Lactation.”

 The use of breast milk

-There are a few references of the Virgin Mary squirting breast milk into people’s eyes to cure them of conjunctivitis (an eye infection commonly called “pink eye”).
+There are a few references to the Virgin Mary squirting breast milk into people’s eyes to cure them of conjunctivitis (an eye infection commonly called “pink eye”).
 In some rural regions of Africa, breast milk is used to treat snake bites.

 Do you know of any other breast and breastfeeding factoids?
 Let us know.